 DMD 5610: Introduction to Digital Humanities

-Electives should be chosen based on the student’s major field of inquiry, her/his departmental home, and her/his dissertation or thesis research, in consultation with the student’s PhD or MA/MFA advisor and the Assistant Director of DHMS.
-These courses, as well as the independent study, can overlap with the requirements in the home department.
-Other courses might qualify as electives if they meet the following criteria: electives should deepen the student’s understanding and theoretical and practical application of Digital Humanities and Media Studies and facilitate her/his direct translation of these skills and knowledge to her/his scholarship.
+Electives should be chosen based on the student’s major field of inquiry, her/his departmental home, and her/his dissertation or thesis research, in consultation with the student’s PhD or MA/MFA advisor and the Director of the DHMS certificate.
+These courses can overlap with the requirements in the home department.

 COMM 5660 Computer Mediated Communication